 Come to Rethymno and celebrate “Vendema”!

-From the beginning of November until January in Crete is happening “”Vendema.
-If you are in Rethymno at this time, look for a village in the hinterland or the coastal areas and you will definitely find some company collecting the olives in the same way as they did for years.
+From the beginning of November until January in Crete is happening “ Vendema, the year of a rich harvest season.
+If you are in Rethymno at this time, look for a village in the inland or the coastal areas and you will definitely find some owners collecting the olives in the same way as they did for years.

 “With a good vendema, the landlord ponies up” says the Cretan proverb.